 - Flexibility.
 Online classes allow you to learn from wherever you are.
 If you have a full-time job, among other adult responsibilities, you will need a flexible learning schedule as long as you meet your class requirements and complete your assignments.

 - You can save on tuition.
-If you are looking to avoid student loan debt, taking an online class will be the best option for you.
-Not only do they cost less but some online programs are even offered for free.
+If you are looking to avoid student loan debt, taking an online class may be a good option for you.
+Not only do they cost less on average in 2024, but some online programs are even offered for free.2

 - You won’t have to commute.
 If you decide to take online classes, you have the advantage of not commuting to your school of choice.
 You won’t have to spend hours in traffic and can allocate that time to other priorities.